azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| where ControlStatus == "Failed"
 	| summarize  AggregatedValue = count() by ResourceGroup

-**6) Resource Security (RS-4):** This blade shows how many different unique baseline security controls are failing.
+**6) Resource Security (RS-4):** This blade shows different unique baseline security controls are failing.
 This blade has a tile and a list.

 - Tile: This shows the number of unique baseline controls that are failing on your subscription(s).
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)